AVEVA/CONNECT-data-services-developer-docs/content/communities/community-edit.md

 1. (Optional) Edit the community **Alias**.

 	Use this field to provide an alias for the community.
-This alias replaces the community name in all places the name is referenced within OCS.
+This alias replaces the community name in all places the name is referenced within AVEVA Data Hub.
 The alias applies to your tenant only; other tenants in the community do not see it.

 	**Note:** If you use an alias, the only location that you can see both the community name and the alias is the `Community Detail` page.